SuperRich/trader/README.md

 The script will:
 - Validate all dependencies
-- Securely store your API keys as Docker secrets
+- Securely store your API keys in a .env file
 - Build and start the containers
 - Perform health checks
 - Display access information